 Developing and delivering stand-up comedy material that works at a high level and generates big laughs is representative of a number of simple, yet important aspects that work in conjunction with one another.

-In other words, developing and delivering a stand-up comedy that generates loud and frequent laughs is a combination of multiple “ingredients” that a comedian must integrate into the process of developing and delivering a stand-up comedy act to get the audience laughter results they want.
+In other words, developing and delivering a stand-up comedy that generates loud and frequent laughs is a combination of multiple “ingredients” that a comedian must integrate into the process of developing and delivering a stand-up comedy act in order to get the audience laughter results they want.

 Here are the questions, the answers to which can be found in the Killer Stand-up Online Course: